Design patterns

 Result

 The identified functions are often used as input to formulate system requirements and ultimately select a solution (i.e., the object).
-A system requirement specifies what the system should be able to do (i.e., the function) and how that function should be fulfilled (i.e., the object).
+A system requirement specifies what the system should be able to do (i.e., the function) and how the function should be fulfilled (i.e., the object).

 Allocation

 Ultimately, the object specified by the system requirement fulfills the function described by the system requirement.
-While you can indirectly determine from the system requirements which object fulfills a function, some projects prefer to directly relate an object to a function.
+While you can indirectly determine from the system requirements which object fulfills a function, some projects prefer directly relating an object to a function.
 For example, in addition to deriving functions from other functions, projects may also derive functions from the hierarchy of objects, known as the System Breakdown Structure (SBS).
 In such cases, a direct relation could be established for traceability.

 Relatics is the leading Model-Based Systems Engineering (MBSE) software application for construction projects.
 It is the comprehensive tool that gives professionals access to all project information and offers insight into the growing number of dependencies between all disciplines in today’s projects.